Mainland serow: Distribution and habitat

 The mainland serow occurs in central and southern China, India, Vietnam, Cambodia, Laos, Myanmar, Thailand, and in the Indonesian island of Sumatra.

 In Assam, it inhabits hilly forests above an elevation of 300 m, but descends to 100 m in winter.
 It prefers elevations of 2500-3500 m in the Nepal Himalayas.

 In Tibet, its distribution follows forested mountain ranges.

 Behaviour and ecology

 The mainland serow is territorial and lives alone or in small groups.
 They are active at varied times, having peaks of diurnal activity and nocturnal activity.

 Females give birth to a single young after a gestation period of about eight months.

 Fossils from Khok Sung in northeastern Thailand suggest it was a forest dweller in this palaeoenvironment.
-Dental microwear texture analysis of both living and fossil populations of the Sumatran serow found that it is primarily a browsing herbivore and that its browsing activity is dominated by folivory.
+Dental microwear texture analysis of both living and fossil specimens of the Sumatran serow indicate that it is primarily a browsing herbivore and that its browsing activity is dominated by folivory.